onichandame/dcmio/README.md

 # dcmio

-A simple yet actively developing DICOM input/output toolkit.
+A simple DICOM input/output toolkit.
 Currently only supports Python 3.X

 ## Author

 Xiao Zhang

-Special thank given to:
+Special thanks given to:

 - **Pei-Yi Lee** for doing the validation